There is a lot of talk about how wonderful meditation is—but do you want to know which of the benefits of meditation are really backed by science?

 Health benefits of Transcendental Meditation

-There is an abundance of studies around the health benefits of Transcendental Meditation (a popular modality of meditation).
+There is an abundance of studies around the health benefits of Transcendental Meditation (a variant of mantra meditation).
 In a nutshell, TM is found to

 - Reduce metabolic syndrome (American Medical Association’s Archives of Internal Medicine, June 2006)